anauroranon/assembly-diary/Basics/Introduction.md

 # Assembly basics
+Each processor family has its unique instructions for performing different tasks like input/output operations, screen display, and other operations.
+These instructions are known as "machine language instructions."

+Machine language instructions are composed of binary code, consisting of 1's and 0's, which is the only language a processor can directly understand.
+However, working directly with machine language can be challenging and convoluted in software development.
+Therefore, a low-level language called assembly language is created specifically for each processor family.
+Assembly language represents instructions using symbolic codes that are more readable and comprehensible to programmers.
 ## Definition
 Assembly is a low-level programming language that bridges the gap between high-level programming languages and the hardware of a computer system.
 It uses symbolic instructions and memory addresses to manipulate the underlying hardware directly.